Don’t Procrastinate, Read This Today!

 "Let's get out from our comfort zone every single day by stepping forward in a direction that inspires us and evaporates sheer laziness or excuses," she said.

 Finally, Simon said, "affirm and confirm."
 Always tell yourself positive affirmations or thoughts.
 Say to yourself, "I can do it," or "No task is too tough for me."
-This not only will help you avoid procrastination, but will push you harder to finish that diploma program or associates degree in health care.
+This not only will help you avoid procrastination, but will push you harder to finish that diploma program or associate degree in health care.

 Other times, procrastination comes down to simply telling yourself not to do it.